Resonating Valence Bond Ground States on Corner-sharing Simplices: Introduction

 \section{Introduction}

-The resonant valence bond (RVB) state is a competing ground state to Néel antiferromagnetic (AFM) order proposed by Anderson \cite{ANDERSON1973153} in analogy to Pauling's attempted theory of metals abandoning the Fermi gas picture.
-It was motivated by Bethe's solution of the spin-$\frac{1}{2}$ AFM Heisenberg chain \cite{1931_Bethe_ZP_71}, which shows a liquid-like ground state without sublattice magnetization in the absence of anisotropy.
-The hypothesis of quantum spin liquid regained interest following the discovery of high-temperature superconductivity, as doping allows the system to metalize and the existing real-space `Cooper pairs' to Bose condense \cite{HighTcRVB}.
+The resonating valence bond (RVB) state is a competing ground state to N\'eel antiferromagnetic (AFM) order.
+It was proposed by Anderson in 1973~\cite{ANDERSON1973153} in analogy to Pauling's attempted theory of metals abandoning the Fermi gas picture and motivated by Bethe's solution of the spin-$\frac{1}{2}$ AFM Heisenberg chain \cite{1931_Bethe_ZP_71}, which shows a liquid-like ground state without sublattice magnetization in the absence of anisotropy.
+The hypothesis of quantum spin liquidity \cite{balent} regained interest following the discovery of high-temperature superconductivity, as doping allows the system to metalize and the existing real-space `Cooper pairs' to Bose condense \cite{HighTcRVB}.

 Short-range RVB states have been modeled by close-packed quantum dimers on square \cite{PhysRevLett.61.2376} and triangular lattices \cite{PhysRevLett.86.1881} under ring-exchange interactions, showing drastically different excitation spectra.\footnote{It should be noted that the plaquette flipping move alone on the triangular lattice leads to Hilbert space fragmentation, resulting in exponentially large ground state degeneracy \cite{10.21468/SciPostPhysCore.6.3.054}.
 For bipartite lattices like the square lattice, due to the emergent Coulomb gauge, there is a well-defined height function on the dual lattice that leaves ground state degeneracy to be accounted for only by topological sectors \cite{Zhang_2023}.
-This could be the reason behind the difference between a gapped and a gapless spectra.} By construction, the ground states of quantum dimer models become frustration-free RVB states at the Rokhsar-Kivelson (R-K) point.
-However, the orthogonal dimer basis in the Hilbert space of dimer configurations are quite different from the overcomplete basis of spin singlets pairs formed by spin-$\frac{1}{2}$'s.
-While R-K moves can also be combined with Klein Hamiltonians \cite{Klein_1982} that projects onto non-dimerized SU(2) states to realize frustration-free spin Hamiltonians \cite{PhysRevLett.105.067205}, the interaction has to involve a neighborhood of 8 spins on a square lattice.
+This could be the reason behind the difference between a gapped and a gapless spectrum.} By construction, the ground states of quantum dimer models become frustration-free RVB states at the Rokhsar-Kivelson (RK) point.
+However, the orthogonal dimer basis in the Hilbert space of dimer configurations is quite different from the overcomplete basis of spin singlet pairs formed by spin-$\frac{1}{2}$'s.
+While RK moves can also be combined with Klein Hamiltonians \cite{Klein_1982} that projects onto non-dimerized SU(2) states to realize frustration-free spin Hamiltonians \cite{PhysRevLett.105.067205}, the interaction has to involve a neighborhood of eight spins on a square lattice.